 - A bottle with a small neck can also be used.

-- Keep a fruit fly trap on your kitchen counter, even after you've trapped your fruit flies.
-It'll prevent future infestations from occurring.
+- Keep a fruit fly trap on your kitchen counter, even after you've trapped your fruit flies: This trap will prevent future infestations from occurring.
 You can keep it in a pretty container, so it doesn't stand out.
 The vinegar evaporates over time, so top it off whenever you notice it's getting low.

 If you don't have any vinegar on hand, you can also trap fruit flies by placing a piece of overripe fruit in an open plastic bag.
-Just wait for the fruit flies to congregate on the fruit.
-Then, carefully seal the bag, trapping them inside.
+Wait for the fruit flies to congregate on the fruit, then carefully seal the bag, trapping them inside.

 How to Prevent Future Infestations

-Often infestations occur when you bring home infected fruit from the grocery store or produce stand.
+- Often infestations occur when you bring home infected fruit from the grocery store or produce stand.
 If you notice fruit flies when you're shopping, skip any produce that they're near.
-You can bet there are plenty of fruit fly eggs on that produce just waiting to hatch out in your kitchen.
-And when you consider that a single fruit fly can lay 500 eggs, that's a pretty compelling reason to go home without the bananas that you planned to buy.
+You can bet there are plenty of fruit fly eggs on that produce just waiting to hatch in your kitchen.
+When you consider that a single fruit fly can lay 500 eggs, that's a pretty compelling reason to go home without the bananas that you planned to buy.

-Be diligent about eating fruits and vegetables before they become overripe or go bad.
+- Be diligent about eating fruits and vegetables before they become overripe or go bad.
 Fruit flies like to lay their eggs on ripe or fermented produce.
 Even better, store them in the refrigerator.

-- Take your trash and recyclables out regularly.
-Small amounts of juice or wine left at the bottom of bottles are enough to catch the attention of a fruit fly.
+- Take your trash out regularly.
+Recyclables, too: Small amounts of juice or wine left at the bottom of bottles are enough to catch the attention of a fruit fly.
 If you can't remember the last time you scrubbed out your kitchen trash can and recycling bins—now might be the time to throw your reusable shopping bags into the washer—take care of that before the fruit flies remind you that you're overdue.